dylanmputnam/lac/README.md

 - I’m a dog dad
 - I thrive in emotionally heavy writing, with a healthy dose of dry humor
 - My superpower would be multitasking snark and sincerity
-- Writing saved me — now I try to return the favor
+- Writing saved me, and now I try to return the favor

 ##  How to Reach Me

-Feel free to connect or collaborate — whether you’re into code, comics, or catharsis.
+Feel free to connect or collaborate, whether you’re into code, comics, or catharsis.

 - dputnam907@gmail.com
 - www.linkedin.com/in/dylan-putnam-9a4a55111